Struggling with credit card debt? Get your FREE quote today!

 3. Follow these tips to save big on Black Friday

 1. Get copies of all of the deals you’ll be using on Black Friday and print them out or save them to your smartphone.
-You can even keep multiple tabs open on your smartphone’s browser for references.
+You can even keep multiple tabs open on your smartphone’s browser for reference.

 4. Pay attention to the stores that are offering exclusives to their paying members.
 For example, Walmart is offering its paying Walmart+ members early access to online Black Friday events four hours earlier than the scheduled start times throughout November.